AllenWn/cocofluo/readme.md

 # 🧬 Cocofluo

-**Cocofluo** is an automated bioimage analysis pipeline for confocal microscopy images, designed to perform robust single-cell segmentation and enable downstream fluorescence analysis and colocalization detection.
+**Cocofluo** is an automated bioimage analysis pipeline for confocal microscopy images, designed to perform robust single-cell segmentation and enable downstream fluorescence detection and colocalization analysis.

 Cocofluo focuses on extracting reliable single-cell level information from large multi-channel confocal images, serving as the foundation for quantitative biological analysis.